 Local testability.
-By local testability we mean that the object can be tested for the natural property (i.e., being a codeword or a valid proof) using a small (typically constant)1 number of probes, each recovering individual bits in a standard representation of the object.
-Thus, local testability allows for super-fast testing of the corresponding objects.
-The tests are probabilistic and hence the result is correct only with high probability.2 Furthermore, correctness refers to a relaxed notion of deciding (which was formulated, in general terms, in the context of property testing [58, 39]): It is required that valid objects be accepted with high probability, whereas objects that are "far" from being valid should be rejected with high probability), whereas strings that are "far" from the code should be rejected (with high probability).
-In the case of proofs, valid proofs (which exist for correct assertions) should be accepted (with high probability), whereas strings that are "far" from being valid proofs (and, in particular, all strings in case no valid proofs exist) should be rejected (with high probability).3
+By local testability we mean that the object can be tested for the natural property (i.e., being a codeword or a valid proof) using a small (typically constant) number of probes, each recovering individual bits in a standard representation of the object.
+Thus, local testability allows for super-fast testing of the corresponding fundamental objects.
+The tests are probabilistic and hence the result is correct only with high probability.
+Furthermore, correctness refers to a relaxed notion of deciding (which was formulated, in general terms, in the context of property testing [41, 30]): It is required that valid objects be accepted with high probability, whereas objects that are "far" from being valid should be rejected with high probability.
+Specifically, in case of codes, codewords should be accepted (with high probability), whereas strings that are "far" from the code should be rejected (with high probability).
+In case of proofs, valid proofs (which exist for correct assertions) should be accepted (with high probability), whereas strings that are "far" from being valid proofs (and, in particular, all strings in case no valid proofs exist) should be rejected (with high probability).

-Our notion of locally testable proofs is closely related to the notion of a PCP (i.e., probabilistically checkable proof), and we will ignore the difference in the sequel.
+Our notion of locally testable proofs is very related to the notion of a PCP (i.e., probabilistically checkable proof), and we will ignore the difference in the sequel.
 The difference is that in the definition of locally testable proofs we required rejection of strings that are far from any valid proof, also in the case that valid proofs exists (i.e., the assertion is valid).
 In contrast, the standard rejection criteria of PCPs refers only to false assertions.
 Still, all known PCP constructions actually satisfy the stronger definition.